 i_s = floor (UE_ID/N) mod Ns

-The PDCCH monitoring occasions for paging are determined according to pagingSearchSpace as specified in TS 38.213 [4] and firstPDCCH-MonitoringOccasionOfPO and nrofPDCCH-MonitoringOccasionPerSSB-InPO if configured as specified in TS 38.331 [3].
+The PDCCH monitoring occasions for paging are determined according to pagingSearchSpace and its linked searchSpace (if configured), as specified in TS 38.213 [4] and TS 38.331 [3], and firstPDCCH-MonitoringOccasionOfPO and nrofPDCCH-MonitoringOccasionPerSSB-InPO if configured as specified in TS 38.331 [3].
 When SearchSpaceId = 0 is configured for pagingSearchSpace, the PDCCH monitoring occasions for paging are same as for RMSI as defined in clause 13 in TS 38.213 [4].